SAP/luigi/docs/authorization-configuration.md

 ### How do I show some navigation nodes only to non-authenticated users?

-To show certain nodes only to non-authenticated users, utilize the [anonymousAccess](navigation-parameters-reference.md#anonymousaccess) parameter.
+To show certain nodes only to non-authenticated users, use the [anonymousAccess](navigation-parameters-reference.md#anonymousaccess) parameter.

 Make sure **disableAutoLogin** is set to `true`.
 Add this parameter to the nodes you want to hide and their children: